-As noted above, MSA-6 uses Illuminate, an online web portal, to enable parents, students, and teachers to communicate more efficiently.
+As noted above, MSA-7 uses Illuminate or equivalent, an online web portal, to enable parents, students, and teachers to communicate more efficiently.
 Teachers have a webpage for every class in which they post course material, homework assignments, projects, course grade statistics and records of students' grades on quizzes, tests, class participation and homework assignments.
-Students and parents use confidential passwords to log on.
+Students and parents use confidential passwords to log on and have access only to their child's information.